 This is my review of the JW Marriott hotel and resort in Venice.

-Since this was our fourth trip, you would assume that we love the hotel.
-That is not true.
+Since this was our fifth trip, you would assume that we love the hotel.
+That is not fully true.

-Let me explain why we returned.
+Let me explain why we return.
 With kids, the mainland hotels (when I write ‘mainland’ I mean the main island) are not ideal – rooms are generally small and you won’t find a pool or outside space, let alone a kids club.
-Hotels on their own islands (Cipriani, Kempinski – ex St Regis – and JW Marriott, plus the Excelsior etc on the Lido) have a lot more to offer.
+Hotels on their own islands (Cipriani, Kempinski and JW Marriott, plus the Excelsior on the Lido) have a lot more to offer.
 The weather is also so hot in Summer that a private island is more attractive than the city centre.

-Marriott Rewards has one feature which I rate highly – the ability to ‘buy up’ a reward night to a better room for a nominal sum at the time of booking.
-Not all hotels offer this, but JW Marriott Venice does.
+Marriott Bonvoy has a feature which I rate highly – the ability to ‘buy up’ a reward night to a better room for a nominal sum at the time of booking.
+Not all Marriott hotels offer this, but JW Marriott Venice does.

 I’m getting ahead of myself, however.

-The JW Marriott in Venice opened five years ago.
-It is on a private island and requires you to take a boat to and from St Marks Square.
+The JW Marriott in Venice opened nine years ago.
+It is on a private island and requires you to take a free shuttle boat to and from St Marks Square.

 You can’t fail to be impressed by your arrival at the JW Marriott as you pull into the private dock: